grafana/alloy/docs/sources/reference/components/prometheus.exporter.blackbox.md

 | `module`  | `string`         | Blackbox module to use to probe.    | `""`    | no       |
 | `labels`  | `map(string)`    | Labels to add to the target.        |         | no       |

-Labels specified in the `labels` argument will not override labels set by `blackbox_exporter`.
+Labels specified in the `labels` argument won't override labels set by `blackbox_exporter`.

 ## Exported fields